 Engineered macrophages boost blood cell production

-Scientists at the MRC Centre for Regenerative Medicine have been able to engineer specialised immune cells known as macrophages in the laboratory from stem cells.
+Scientists at CRM have been able to engineer specialised immune cells known as macrophages in the laboratory from stem cells.

 Macrophages are specialist cells that support the immune defences of the human body and can support the growth and repair of damaged organs.
 One specialist type of macrophage supports the production of red blood cells in the bone marrow.